 Yesterday’s agreement came two months after the council put off a vote in order to increase its “leverage,” which has Detroit’s Metro Times wondering what kind of leverage they exerted, exactly:

-But if that was the point — to meditate on what Olympia Development CEO Tom Wilson glibly called a “once-in-a-generation” deal — some left City Hall Tuesday puzzled after the council approved the transfer of city-owned land to the Downtown Development Authority at the cost of $1.
+But if that was the point — to meditate on what Olympia Development CEO Tom Wilson to buy lorazepam glibly called a “once-in-a-generation” deal — some left City Hall Tuesday puzzled after the council approved the transfer of city-owned land to the Downtown Development Authority at the cost of $1.
 City Council President Brenda Jones, Councilman James Tate and Councilwoman Raquel Castaneda-Lopez voted against the swap…

 Councilwoman Saunteel Jenkins says the original proposal offered no job guarantees for Detroit residents or the creation of a neighborhood advisory council.
 So, the pre-construction job guarantees now in writing were an improvement, she says.